 I need to lower the hinge and the stud it's attached to.
 Also cut openings in the panel for the hinges.

-Here is the stud that has to be lowered to get a lower free view out.
+Here is the upper stud that has to be lowered to get a lower free view out.

 First hinge attached.